gca-research-group/tee-compartimentalisation-study-case/README.md

-# Launcher of the integration process in TEE based on compartmentalisation
+# Case study of compartmentalisation-based TEE

-Description of Operation
+# Description of Operation
 1) App-Store, App-Transport and App-Whatsapp
 - Each of these directories contains an API (API1.py, API2.py, API3.py), a database (shopping.db, transport_app.db), and a key pair (cert.pem, priv.pem).
 - The APIs are responsible for providing specific endpoints: